 Foreign involvement in M&A transactions

-Since 2010, US-based companies have been the most acquisitive in the Colombian market.
-Internet and technology companies have been the most attractive to foreign investors by deal volume.11 Among the main transactions that took place in 2019 and 2020, the following rank as some of the biggest deals:
+US-based companies were the ones that made the most acquisitions of Colombia-based companies during the year to date.
+Venture capital and technology companies were the most attractive for investors.20 Among the main transactions that took place in 2021, the following rank as some of the biggest deals.

 Significant transactions, key trends and hot industries

 According to the World Economic Forum's 2020 Energy Transition Index,25 Colombia ranks second in the Americas and 25th out of 115 countries worldwide in terms of its capacity to supply quality energy in a self-sustaining, accessible and environmentally friendly manner.26

 Colombia has a high potential to generate energy from non-conventional renewable energy sources because of its availability of resources such as the sun (4.5kWh/m2 daily average solar radiation, higher than the global average of 3.9kWh/m2), the wind (potential to implement wind power plants of more than 25GW, with wind speeds in La Guajira twice as high as the world average), and biomass (enough potential to supply 46 per cent of the national energy demand – more than 500,000TJ per year).27

 Additionally, the Colombian government has issued regulations28 to foster investments in non-conventional renewable projects in the country, to support sustainable growth and to promote efficient energy management.
 Some of the incentives are the following:

 - deduction for income tax of up to 50 per cent of the total amount invested in plant expansion projects, efficient energy management projects, new projects and research and development in connection with non-conventional renewable energy for 15 years;